30 Activities for Seniors To Boost Mind, Body, and Social Life

 For better circulation and thigh strength, seated leg lifts are ideal.
 Sit on a comfortable chair with your back straight and your feet flat on the ground.
 One leg should be raised slowly and straight out in front of you.
 Hold it there for a few seconds before lowering it again.

 Do this ten times for every leg.
 Even though it’s a basic exercise, you’ll see your muscles contracting.
-Doing this while watching TV or conversing with friends is a terrific way to make a large difference over time with little effort.
+Doing this while watching TV or conversing with friends is a terrific way to make a significant difference over time with little effort.

 17. Heel-to-Toe Walk